-The procedures of this subsection shall apply if an applicant modifies an application after the City has deemed it complete but prior to a public hearing or issuance of a decision.
+The procedures of this subsection shall apply if an applicant modifies an application after the City has deemed it complete but prior to issuance of a decision.

 A. Upon receipt of materials that modify an application, the Planning Director shall evaluate the modifications, determine which of the 3 categories listed below describes the modification, and follow the related procedures.
 This decision is not a land use decision and is not appealable.